huydt84/llama.cpp/tools/server/README.md

 > This endpoint is **not** OAI-compatible.
 For OAI-compatible client, use `/v1/embeddings` instead.

 The same as [the embedding example](../embedding) does.

+**Note**: By default, embedding tasks cannot be split across multiple batches for safety.
+For large inputs that exceed the batch size, use the `--truncate-embed` flag to enable automatic truncation.
+When truncation occurs, the `truncated` field in the response will indicate this.

 *Options:*